jlucchese/aldryn-faq/docs/how_to/install.rst

 Migrations
 ==========

-Now run ``python manage.py migrate`` if you have not already done so, followed by ``python manage.py migrate`` to prepare the database for the new applications.
+Now run ``python manage.py makemigrations`` if you have not already done so, followed by ``python manage.py migrate`` to prepare the database for the new applications.